Service Design for B2B Supply Chain Onboarding in Canada

 A review of the onboarding SOP showed that meaningful UX improvement required changes beyond the UI.
 I identified heavy operational effort, complex logistics, technical dependencies, and manual processes that needed revision for design to drive real business value.

-Backlog Prioritization:
+Backlog Prioritization

 According to my hypothesis, the current onboarding processes were preventing the organization from capturing $400K+ CAD in monthly revenue.